How to Become a Speech Therapist in Michigan

 Strong Job Growth and Increasing Opportunities for Michigan’s SLPs

-US News & World Report featured the profession as the 19th best job in the health care field.
-The publication also noted that the salaries for speech-language pathologists have “seen a spike in recent years” with the average salary increasing by 6.9% between 2010 and 2014.
+US News & World Report featured the profession as the 3rd best job in the health care field.
+The publication also noted that the salaries for speech-language pathologists have “seen a spike in recent years.”
+In Michigan the average SLP salary increased by 3.4% between 2019 and 2023.

 While many SLPs practice in schools, hospitals, residential care facilities and in social services, private clinics also offer another avenue of employment.
 Michigan boasts a number of such clinics that specialize in speech therapy: